-Cathy is Principal Investigator on the AHRC funded LAUGH project, which is a three-year international interdisciplinary design research collaboration with researchers at University of Technology Sydney and Birmingham City University.
-The project is partnered by Gwalia Cyf and supported by Age Cymru and the Alzheimer’s Society.
-The research investigates the development of design solutions that incorporate embedded electronics and smart materials in order to create personalised playful devices that amuse, distract, comfort, engage, bring joy, and promote ‘in the moment’ living for people with late stage dementia.
-This international research addresses the call by the World Health Organisation and the G8 nations for international collaboration in order to address the global challenge of the ageing population
+Cathy was Principal Investigator on the AHRC funded LAUGH project (2015-2018), a three-year international interdisciplinary design research collaboration with researchers at University of Technology Sydney and Birmingham City University.
+The project was partnered by Gwalia Cyf and supported by Age Cymru and the Alzheimer’s Society.
+The research investigated the development of design solutions for highly personalised playful devices to amuse, comfort, engage, bring joy, and promote ‘in the moment’ living for people with late stage dementia.
+Full details of the project including

 Hand i Pockets